 - In Bride and Prejudice some of the conflict between William Darcy and Lalita is because they both make cultural assumptions about the other.

-- Outsourced centres on this theme as an American sales expert is sent to India to train call centre workers and only becomes successful once he starts adapting to his new home.
+- Outsourced centers on this theme as an American sales expert is sent to India to train call centre workers and only becomes successful once he starts adapting to his new home.

 - The Gods Must Be Crazy uses this as its central theme.
 The main focus is on the Bushman !Xi venturing out into the world of modern South Africa, and getting into many misunderstandings due to his not knowing anything about its society's workings, and vice-versa.
 Said misunderstandings range from hilarious (accidentally sticking up somebody) to serious (getting locked up in prison).

 - In the 2010 remake of The Karate Kid, Dre (who comes from the United States) claps and cheers loudly after his crush's violin recital.
 This provokes anger from the crush's father as the Chinese tend to stay silent out of respect after a performance of any kind.

-- Around the World in Eighty Days, the custom of suttee strikes the visiting Englishman (and the audience) as a horrible, horrible idea (though he doesn't act on his feelings until he learns the victim is unwilling.)
+- Around the World in 80 Days, the custom of suttee strikes the visiting Englishman (and the audience) as a horrible, horrible idea (though he doesn't act on his feelings until he learns the victim is unwilling.)

 - In Cloud of Sparrows, Emily asks Heiko what a geisha is, and is shocked when Heiko explains that the closest English word would be 'prostitute'.
 Heiko considers her profession an honourable one, and can't understand why Emily freaks out so badly.

 - This is a big theme in most of Dave Duncan's books, but particularly the Seventh Sword series where a pacifist from present day America is launched into a fantasy world with an iron age culture, caste system and slavery.
 Hilarity Ensues.

 - Robin Hobb's Soldier Son Trilogy is a showcase for this trope.